Jesus says, in Matthew, Chapter 12, Verse 30, “He that is not with me is against me.”

 Taking sides against darkness.

-The world rejected Jesus.
+The world rejects Jesus.
 The world rejects all who follow Him.
-Jesus explains why in John chapter 3:
+Jesus explains why in John, Chapter Three:

 This is the condemnation, that light is come into the world, and men loved darkness rather than light, because their deeds were evil.John 3:19